-At the fifth iteration of HackHERS, the annual, women-centric hackathon at Rutgers University, over 400 students from colleges throughout the U.S. will come together for 24 hours to turn their ideas into reality.
+At the sixth iteration of HackHERS, the annual, women-centric hackathon at Rutgers University, over 400 students from colleges throughout the U.S. will come together for 24 hours to turn their ideas into reality.
 HackHERS is organized by Rutgers Women in Computer Science, in collaboration with the Douglass Project for Women in STEM.

 Attendees will enjoy a weekend of awesome tech, food, swag, workshops, and mini-events while learning from distinguished speakers, inspiring mentors, and peers.
 Students will come together and get involved in learning, planning, and developing projects– ranging from web applications to hardware hacks–with the ultimate goal of fostering growth and productivity among women who want to code.